ht-diva/cdh_in_a_box/README.md

 **Containerized Infrastructure**

-This version of the Sumstat Computational Data Hub is containerized using Docker, making it easy to deploy and manage on various environments.
+This version of the SCDH is containerized using Docker, making it easy to deploy and manage on various environments.
 The infrastructure consists of several containers:

 * **TileDB**: A multi-dimensional array database for storing terabytes of harmonized genomics association studies.
 * **Dask**: A parallel computing library for fast querying and processing of large datasets.